| |

 SUMMARY

-Thank you to Bushnell Outdoor Products and for the opportunity to test this neat product!
+Thank you to Bushnell and for the opportunity to explore with this neat navigational tool!

 Kathleen (Kathy) Waters